 As sure as night follows day in recent times, after a working week of still blue skies, come the weekend, another storm.
-Courtesy of Storm Jorge, I tempered my snow-lust to near and small hills, choosing a visit to Banchory’s Hill of Fare for a run with the wind in my back ascending.
+Courtesy of Storm Jorge, I tempered my snow-lust to near and small hills, choosing a visit to Banchory’s Hill of Fare for a run with a route where the wind would be in my back while ascending.

 A couple streets of town led me from the bus to fine woodland with a multitude of trails, some newly surfaced grit, some old and a bit waterlogged in places.